Angela Oguntala

 • Practical familiarity with the Futurecasting methodology as a replicable process for strategic decision-making under uncertainty

-• A more integrated view of how emerging technologies, sustainability pressures, and shifting social expectations interact – rather than treating each as a separate workstream
+• A more integrated view of how emerging technologies, global uncertainty, and shifting social expectations interact, rather than treating each as a separate workstream

-• A reframed relationship with uncertainty: from something to manage defensively to something that can be navigated with intention
+• A reframed relationship with uncertainty: from something to manage defensively to something that can be met with intention

-• Approaches to building organisations willing to experiment with genuinely new ideas rather than optimise existing ones
+• Approaches to building organisations that can generate and act on genuinely new ideas rather than optimise existing ones

 Talks